ddiwu/CAM/README.md

 ```

 ### **Observe the Output**:
 If the execution is successful, you will see results which demonstarates that the triangle counting is correctly performed.
-Like the following (taking the test graph dataset as an example):
+Like the following (taking the as20000102 graph dataset as an example):
 ```bash
 Open the device0
 Load the xclbin ./build_dir.hw.xilinx_u250_gen3x16_xdma_3_1_202020_1/triangle_count.xclbin